Care Home Fee Debt Recovery in the UK: What Happens If You Can’t Pay

 Can my family be held liable for my care home fees?

 Generally, family members are not automatically liable for care home fees.
-However, there may be exceptions, such as if you’ve signed a guarantee or have a lasting power of attorney.
+However, there may be exceptions, such as if you’ve signed a expected or have a lasting power of attorney.

 How can I manage my care home fee debt?